ImComfortable/Dust-InventoryAgent/README.md

 - RAM
 - Restart Computer if it's online for more three days
 - Get all installed programs from computer
+- Get all acessed pages on browser and time you spent on it

 # Features to think: